Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

-Beyond the mathematical characterization, we provide operational ones.
-Typically, a desired quantum channel is implemented by its dilation, i.e. by preparing an auxiliary state and applying a unitary.
+\emph{Physical and operational characterization}--- Beyond the mathematical characterization, we provide operational ones.
+Typically, a desired quantum channel is implemented by its dilation, i.e., by preparing an auxiliary state and applying a unitary.
 For this dilation to be free, the auxiliary and the unitary both need to be free.
 We define a class of GCOs with such free dilations (also known as physically implementable operations in the literature~\cite{Gour25}). \begin{definition}[Freely dilatable GCO] A GCO $\mE$ on system $S$ has a \emph{free dilation}, if it can be written as

-where $\rho_{R}$ is a Gaussian symmetric state satisfying $[\rho_{R},H_{R}] = 0$ for the Hamiltonian $H_{R}$, and $\mathbf{U}^{\mathrm{PC}}$ is a Gaussian covariant unitary on $SR$, i.e. $[\mathbf{U}^{\mathrm{PC}},H_S+H_R]=0$. \end{definition}
+where $\rho_{R}$ is a Gaussian symmetric state satisfying $[\rho_{R},H_{R}] = 0$ for the Hamiltonian $H_{R}$, and $\mathbf{U}^{\mathrm{PC}}$ is a Gaussian covariant unitary on $SR$, i.e., $[\mathbf{U}^{\mathrm{PC}},H_S+H_R]=0$. \end{definition}

-Here symmetric states are defined as those invariant under time-translation, or equivalently, under phase-shifts.
+Here symmetric states are those invariant under time-translation, or equivalently, under phase-shifts.
 In our $(\vec{\alpha},\mu,\chi)$ notation, this corresponds to $\vec{\alpha} = 0$ and $\chi = 0$.
-In the following lemma (proved in Lemma~\ref{le:free_dilation_app}, Appendix~\ref{ap:proofs1_2}), we provide a complete characterization of the set of GCOs that admit a free dilation. \begin{lemma} A GCO $(A,B)$ is freely dilatable if and only if the following two conditions are satisfied.\\ (F1) $\iden-AA^\dagger\geq0$;\\ (F2) $\supp(B)= \supp(\iden-AA^\dagger)$. \end{lemma} Lemma~\ref{le:free_dilation} reveals that additional constraints arise when demanding a free dilation.
-This is not the case for general time-translation covariant operations, where any covariant map can be dilated into a symmetric auxiliary and a covariant unitary~\cite{Keyl99} including the infinite-dimensional ones~\cite{MarvianThesis}.
-Our next result shows that these additional constraints indeed deny free dilation of some GCOs.
-This establishes a fundamental limitation: Gaussian resources alone are insufficient to realize all GCOs, and non-Gaussianity acts as a key ingredient for physical implementation.
+In the following lemma (proved in Lemma~\ref{le:free_dilation_app}, Appendix~\ref{ap:proofs1_2}), we provide a complete characterization of the GCOs that admit a free dilation. \begin{lemma} A GCO $(A,B)$ is freely dilatable if and only if the following two conditions are satisfied.\\ (F1) $\iden-AA^\dagger\geq0$;\\ (F2) $\supp(B)= \supp(\iden-AA^\dagger)$. \end{lemma}